SixSq/old.sixsq.github.com/_partners/partner-300-hpe.md

 permalink: /partners/hpe.html
 ---

 SixSq is a Hewlett Packard Enterprise OEM Partner.
-HPE offers worldwide IT, technology & enterprise products, solutions and services.
+HPE offers worldwide IT, technology & enterprise products and services.
 This expertise combined with SixSq's knowledge of cloud and edge computing makes an ideal partnership.